hvpham-yorku/project-group_14/doc/sprint0/competition.md

 Rateflix brings movie tracking and social features together.
 Users can follow others, post comments, rate reviews, and interact in a community.
 IMDb and Rotten Tomatoes focus on reviews but lack this level of user connection.

 ### Review Ratings
-Rateflix lets users rate each other's reviews, not just movies.
+Rateflix lets users rate each other's reviews.
 This highlights useful reviews and helps users find the best content.
 Letterboxd doesn’t offer this extra way to engage with others.

 ### Personalized Suggestions
 Rateflix recommends movies based on each user’s activity and interests.
 This approach goes beyond the usual suggestions, helping users find titles that match their tastes.